This post may contain affiliate links. Please see our disclosure policy.

 Gently rinse the milkweed flower clusters to remove any insects.
 Place the flowers in a heat-proof bowl or jar.
 Pour 4 cups of boiling water over the flowers, pressing them down to submerge.

-Cover and let steep for at least 2 hours at room temperature, or overnight in the refrigerator for a stronger infusion.
+Cover and steep for at least 2 hours at room temperature, or overnight in the refrigerator for a stronger flavor and deeper color.

 Strain the Infusion